Istio Beacon

 charms.istio_beacon_k8s.v0.service_mesh

-#Service Mesh Library.
+Service Mesh Library.

-Service meshes provide a range of capabilities for routing, controlling, and monitoring traffic.
-A key feature of many service meshes is the ability to restrict traffic between Pods based on L4 and L7 criteria.
-For example, defining that a Pod MetricsScraper can GET from Pod MetricsProducer at /metrics on port 9090, but SomeOtherPod cannot.
+applications.
+A key feature is the ability to restrict traffic between Pods.
+For example, you can define that Pod MetricsScraper can GET from Pod MetricsProducer

 requires: